FanDuel runs 2 to 3 days behind paying out players

-NEW YORK (Reuters) - Daily fantasy sports site FanDuel is running two to three days behind paying out players withdrawing their money, a company spokeswoman said on Monday.
+NEW YORK, Nov 16 (Reuters) - Daily fantasy sports site FanDuel is running two to three days behind paying out players withdrawing their money, a company spokeswoman said on Monday.

 The company stopped taking new deposits from players in New York last week after the state’s attorney general declared the games to be illegal gambling and demanded that FanDuel and DraftKings - the two daily fantasy sports market leaders - stop accepting money from players in the state.